fraunhofer-igd-iva/create-nxtstart-app/README.md

 - Additionally the default landing page provides useful links for all included libraries and links to all implemented examples that you can explore.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-### Yarn Plug'n'Play

-When using Yarn, Plug'n'Play is automatically enabled.
-This means all dependencies are committed to the git repository as cache files, so all users run on the same files instead of installing on each local machine.
-Adding new dependencies then involves adding new unversioned files from the yarn cache to the git repository.
-In general, as we have setup the .gitignore to handle Plug'n'Play too, all files that are not gitignored should also be added and committed.
-If we missed something please reach out.

 ### App Router Basics